Franklin Fire

 The Franklin Fire was a damaging wildfire that began in Los Angeles County, California during the 2024 California wildfire season.
 After igniting late on December 9, the fire quickly spread from strong Santa Ana winds and grew hundreds of acres that day.
-The fire burned 4,037 acre, destroyed twenty structures, and damaged twenty-eight others.
+The fire burned 4,086 acre, destroyed twenty structures, and damaged twenty-eight others.
+Note that the fire was reported to be 4,037 acres on December 18, but was revised later.
 The Franklin Fire was declared 100% contained on December 18.

 Background

 The Franklin Fire ignited in the midst of strong Santa Ana winds, with winds over 50 mile per hour, and during a dry spell, including humidity levels as low as 3%.
 Precipitation was late to come that year, and the dad low humidity dried out vegetation that fueled the Franklin Fire.
 These conditions were triggered by, and are becoming more common from, climate change.